LTGNetwork/website/_pages/contact.md

 Here are some ways that you can contact us.

-## 1. Discord

-You can go to [https://discord.io/ltgnetwork](https://discord.io/ltgnetwork) and click the #help-and-faq section.

 ## 2. Tawk.to chat

 Click the chat icon down the right side of the page.